 Discount Points: The amount paid either to maintain or lower the interest rate charged.
 Each point is equal to one percent (1%) of the loan amount (i.e., one point on a $100,000 mortgage would equal $1,000)

 Down Payment: The difference between the purchase price and that portion of the purchase price being financed.
 Most lenders require the down payment to be paid from the buyer’s own funds.
 Gifts from related parties are acceptable and must be disclosed to the lender.

 Effective Interest Rate: The cost of credit on a yearly basis expressed as a percentage.
 Includes up-front costs paid to obtain the loan, and is, therefore, usually a higher amount than the interest rate stipulated in the mortgage note.
 Useful in comparing loan programs with different rates and points.

-Encumbrance: A claim against a property by another party which usually affects the ability to transfer ownership of the property.
+Encumbrance: A claim against a property by another party that usually affects the ability to transfer ownership of the property.

-Equity: The difference between the fair market value (your homes appraised value) and your outstanding mortgage balance you owe.
+Equity: The difference between the fair market value (your home’s appraised value) and the outstanding mortgage balance you owe.

-Fixed Interest Rate: An interest rate which is fixed for the term of the loan – generally 15 or 30 years.
+Fixed Interest Rate: An interest rate that is fixed for the term of the loan – generally 15 or 30 years.
 Payments as well are fixed at one amount.
-USDA loans are all 30 year fix rates.
+USDA loans are all 30-year fix rates.

 FHA Loan: More appropriately termed “FHA Insured Loan.”
 A loan for which the Federal Housing Administration insures the lender against losses the lender may incur due to your default.
 FHA loans require a min 3.5% down payment and are one of the most popular loan options in the US.